 The October Federal Court of Appeal hearing was the ELC’s third-ever judicial review.
 The first was as interveners in the Supreme Court of Canada (Little Sisters Book and Art Emporium v.
 Canada (Commissioner of Customs and Revenue), 2007 SCC 2, 1 SCR 38 (“Little Sisters No. 2”).
 The second was recently at BC Supreme Court (Gagné v.
 Sharpe, 2014 BCSC 2077.)

-Lead legal counsel on the Northern Gateway appeal file was Professor Chris Tollefson, Hakai Chair.
+Lead legal counsel on the Northern Gateway appeal file was Professor Chris Tollefson, former ELC Executive Director.
 Co-counsel, Anthony Ho, started at the ELC as a second-year clinic student on this file.
 He is now a recently called lawyer and Hakai Litigation Associate.

 Chris and Anthony would like to recognize the contributions of the many ELC clinic and articling students who worked on this file over the past three years: